NikolasKotsikos/tabletopready/README.md

 > **Please note:** The images on this site are only being used for non-profit educational purposes.

-- The callout image on the homepage is from ['Wallpaper Access'](https://www.wallpaperaccess.com).
+- The images on the homepage carousel are from [Fantasy Flight Games](https://fantasyflightgames.com/) & [Games Workshop](https://games-workshop.com)

-- Platform images found on the homepage are from [Wikipedia](https://en.wikipedia.org/).
+- The gallery images come from various retailers on [Etsy](https://etsy.com)

 - The images used for the review cards are images accompanying the individual original reviews.

-- The mockup image showing all devices on my README.md was created using [Photoshop CC 2019](http://www.adobe.com/).

 #### Acknowledgments
+- This project was completed under extreme psychological stress due to covid19 affecting various members of my family.
+I dedicate this work to them.
+As a result of that this readme doesn't represent the effort that went into making this project.

 - My Mentor, [Aaron Sinnott](https://www.linkedin.com/in/aaronsinnott/) for his help and support throughout the project.